esnet/pypond/docs/source/sanitize.md

     [1, None, None, None, 5, 6, 7]
 ```

 Using methods `zero` and `pad` the first two missing values are filled and the third is skipped.
-When using the `linear` method, nothing gets filled because a valid value is not seen before the limit has been reached, so it just gives up and returns the missing data.
+When using the `linear` method, nothing gets filled because a valid value has not been seen before the limit has been reached, so it just gives up and returns the missing data.

-When filling multiple columns when using the `zero` and `pad` methods, the count is maintained on a per-column basis.
+When filling multiple columns, the count is maintained on a per-column basis.
 So given the following data:

 ```
     simple_missing_data = dict(